CERT-Polska/mwdb-core/dev/oidc/README.md

 **The easy way**

-1. `docker-compose -f docker-compose-oidc-dev.yml up`
+1. `./compose.sh --with dev --with oidc up`

    Keycloak startup may take a bit longer than MWDB, so wait until you see: